 Dreaming of your perfect house is the easy part, but actually turning those dreams into reality can be hard.
 Unfortunately, it’s not as easy as putting everything together in one fell swoop and calling it a day.
 Building a house takes a lot of time and patience.
 Where you may have thought you’d be in your new home by Christmas, it may start looking more and more like Memorial Day.
 Before you get started, take time to consider some of the following things.
 They might save you a big headache down the line.

 The average cost of building a new house is just under $300,000, but custom homes inch much closer to the half a million line.
 It’s important to look at your financial picture and see if this is a viable option for you.

 You’ll also have to consider the price of purchasing land before you even start on the house.
 After that, there will be construction costs, taxes, and other similar costs.
-If you are choosing to finance your house construction, know that getting a mortgage for building a home is a bit different than for a home that already exists.
+If you choose to finance your house construction, know that getting a mortgage for building a home is a bit different from a home that already exists.
 You may need construction line credit to pay for the actual construction before getting a mortgage for the actual home.

 It can be a whirlwind, so make sure you’re financially and mentally ready.

 As you’re building the home, you may have an idea of where you’re going to put the TV, which way the dining room table will face and what kind of kitchen interior you want.
 Those are all important things, but it’s even more important to think further into the future than that.

 If you’re thinking about starting a family, you need to build your home with that in mind.
 Don’t design your house with your current goals, but design it in how you think your life may be in 5, 10, or even 20 years.

 On top of that, you may not be in this home forever, so think about the resale potential.
 Having the perfect custom home would be great, but will you ever be able to sell it?
 Make it special but just not too special.